Give Your Aging Skin Some Love with Vegetables, Not Sugar

 That doesn’t mean you should never have sugar.
 Eat it in moderation to best keep your skin vibrant, your weight in check, and your energy steady.
 You can read more about the effects of sugar, and ways to keep your energy steady.

 Are you eating a good number of veggies every day?
 Have you been successful in avoiding refined sugar?
+What do you eat to nourish your beautiful aging skin?
 Tell us what works for you!
 Please join the conversation.